Do you ever feel overburdened by the weight of all the things you have to get done during the day or during the week?

-Believe it when we say this, each one of us thinks, at least once a day, that maybe 24 hours of the day weren’t put in place for us to do this much of work.
+Believe it when we say this: each one of us thinks, at least once a day, that maybe 24 hours of the day weren’t put in place for us to do this much work.
 Or, maybe we need to manage our tasks better?
 Definitely the latter!

 After years of research and practice, David Allen came up with this technique of getting all your to-dos done by following a systematic series of steps.

-GTD is not merely getting-things-done, but a step-by-step way of accomplishing tasks through the basic concept of transferring ideas from your mind into an external system, breaking them down into actionable steps and then finally, getting them done.
+GTD is not merely getting-things-done, but a step-by-step way of accomplishing tasks through the basic concept of transferring ideas from your mind into an external system, breaking them down into actionable steps, and then finally, getting them done.

-The correct implementation of the method can free up some of the brain power and thus, increases the overall productivity of an individual or a team.
+The correct implementation of the method can free up some of the brainpower and thus, increases the overall productivity of an individual or a team.

 Let’s dive in to discover the basic pillars of the GTD method and how it can be implemented.